 Customers who enter into Customer Agreements with us are covered by production guarantees and roof penetration warranties.
 As the owners of the solar energy systems, we or our investment funds receive a warranty from the inverter and solar panel manufacturers, and, for those solar energy systems that we do not install directly, we receive workmanship and material warranties as well as roof penetration warranties from our solar partners.
-For example, in 2014 and 2015, we had to replace a significant number of defective inverters, the cost of which was borne by the manufacturer.
-However, our customers were without solar service for a period of time while the work was done, which impacted customer satisfaction.
 Furthermore, one or more of our third-party manufacturers or solar partners could cease operations and no longer honor these warranties, leaving us to fulfill these potential obligations to customers, or such warranties may be limited in scope and amount, and may be inadequate to protect us.
 We also provide a performance guarantee with certain solar service offerings pursuant to which we compensate customers on an annual basis if their system does not meet the electricity production guarantees set forth in their agreement with us.
 Customers who enter into Customer Agreements with us are covered by production guarantees equal to the length of the term of these agreements, typically 20 or 25 years.
 We may suffer financial losses associated if significant performance guarantee payments are triggered.